boldandbrad/meeple-cli/README.md

 bgg new <collection> # create a new collection bgg delete <collection> # delete a collection

-bgg info <collection> # print out information about a collection bgg copy <collection> # duplicate a collection bgg move <collection> <collection> <bgg_id> # move a boardgame or expansion from one collection to another bgg find <collection> # search for a game or expansion in a collection bgg export <collection> # export a collection to csv or another format bgg config # manage bgg-cli configs
+bgg stats <collection> # print out information about a collection bgg find <collection> # search for a game or expansion in a collection

+bgg copy <collection> # duplicate a collection bgg move <collection> <collection> <bgg_id> # move a boardgame or expansion from one collection to another bgg export <collection> # export a collection to csv or another format bgg config # manage bgg-cli configs
 ``` -->